tphippen/RepData_PeerAssessment1/PA1_template.md

 five-minute intervals each day for a total of 17568 observations.
 The imputation
 table contains the means of the 288 intervals for each of the 7 days
 (Monday- Sunday) resulting in 2016 rows.
 To vectorize the missing value
-replacement operation, a vector of length 17568 from the imputationFrame's mean number of steps column.
+replacement operation, a vector of length 17568 from the imputationFrame's
+mean number of steps column was created.

 ```r